Potter Helps a Child Shape the Clay

 James 1:2-4 says that trials and tests are essential to a Christian’s spiritual maturity.

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.
-(NASB) James 1:2-4
+James 1:2-4 (NASB)

 Here we are encouraged not to flee from a difficult situation but to continue in the situation.
 (The Lord is not talking about physically dangerous situations.)
 Trials are essential for us to grow spiritually.
-The goal in the Christian life is to become holy like God (1 Pet.
-1:14-16) and to know Him (1 John 2:12-14).
+The goal in the Christian life is to become holy like God (1 Peter 1:14-16) and to know Him (1 John 2:12-14).

 Sanctification: Ultimate or Perfected

 Some day everyone will leave this earth and become immortal.
 But only those who have believed in Jesus Christ and have willingly yielded themselves to Him will spend eternity with God.
 That is, only those who are forgiven and have been declared to be holy by God will be with Him for eternity.
 Only the holy can live with Him.
 Who are these people?
 The answer is those who have been forgiven because they believe in Jesus Christ.
-That is, positionally we are holy in His sight.
+That is, positionaly, we are holy in His sight.

 Odds and Ends

 Now to answer a few of your other questions.
-Sanctification is not a reward (1 Cor 10:24).
-It is included with the gift of saving faith in Jesus Christ (Eph.
-2:8-9).
+Sanctification is not a reward (1 Corinthians 10:24).
+It is included with the gift of saving faith in Jesus Christ (Ephesians 2:8-9).
 Next, if a person believes and accepts Jesus Christ and then dies immediately, only the initial step of sanctification will have occurred.
 Sanctification will have started.
 The person will have been declared to be legally holy and ready to meet God.
 Positionally, he or she will be holy.
 Third, Zechariah 13:9 is a future prophecy about the nation of Israel that has not yet been fulfilled and has nothing to do with sanctification.

 Sanctification is a process that starts immediately at the moment a person truly believes in Jesus Christ.
 God urges you to participate in the process of sanctification.
-A Christian can accelerate the process of sanctification by the study of God’s Word (John 17:17; Acts 2:42; Heb.
-5:11-14; 2 Tim.
-3:16-17), praying (1 Thess 5:17), using one’s spiritual gifts (Eph.
-4:11-13), spending time with other believers (Heb.
-10:24-25), making disciples and being discipled (Heb.
-13:7), and pursuing holiness (1 Thess.
-4:3-7).
+A Christian can accelerate the process of sanctification by the study of God’s Word (John 17:17; Acts 2:42; Hebrews 5:11-14; 2 Timothy 3:16-17), praying (1 Thessalonians 5:17), using one’s spiritual gifts (Ephesians 4:11-13), spending time with other believers (Hebrews 10:24-25), making disciples and being discipled (Hebrews 13:7), and pursuing holiness (1 Thessalonians 4:3-7).
 These are essential to the process of sanctification.

 Suggested Links: